Description

 Similar names: silvopastoral system, mixed pastures.

 Silvopasture is a technique that integrates trees and shrubs with the keeping of grazing livestock on the same piece of land.
-The aim of Silvopasture interventions is to realize the benefits from the combining of two systems ): grazing animals help to keep weeds away from trees and fertilize the soil with manure, while trees (often fruit trees) provide additional fodder for the livestock with through their extra leaves/biomass.
+Silvopasture interventions aim to realise the benefits of combining two systems: grazing animals help to keep weeds away from trees and fertilise the soil with manure, while trees (often fruit trees) provide additional fodder for the livestock through their extra leaves/biomass.
 Silvopastoral systems are used as an alternative to conventional cattle farming systems to combat deforestation problems.

-The type of materials required depends on the situation.
+The type of material required depends on the situation.

 If trees need to be planted:

-- shovel and material to dig (tractor or small dozer if mechanized version)
+• Shovel and material to dig (tractor or small dozer if mechanised version)

 If trees are already present:

-- fences and other material to protect small trees from grazers
+• Fences and other materials to protect small trees from grazers

-- materials to clean the unwanted vegetation (ex: thorny shrubs, plants poisonous for cattle).
+• Materials to clean the unwanted vegetation (ex: thorny shrubs, and plants poisonous to cattle).

-Silvopasture can be established in an already forested area or over an area where trees and foliage may be lacking but which is suitable for tree growth, as long as there is a soil depth of at least 1.5 meters.
+1. Deciding on location and method: Silvopasture can be established in an already forested area or over an area where trees and foliage may be lacking but which is suitable for tree growth, as long as there is a soil depth of at least 1.5 metres.
 Most farmers, however, prefer to use native trees which can be established using natural regeneration (please refer to the ANR intervention) instead of planting trees themselves because of the associated higher tree survival rates and lower costs.

-The usual configuration of trees within a Silvopastoral system consists of trees which are scattered across the pasture area, or rows of trees which are fit amongst rows of grasses - this is similar to alley cropping, but with grazing livestock instead of crops.
+2. Deciding on tree configuration: The usual configuration of trees within a Silvopastoral system consists of trees which are scattered across the pasture area or rows of trees that fit amongst rows of grasses - this is similar to alley cropping, but with grazing livestock instead of crops.

 Estimation of costs & benefits of intervention